davstr1/set2tracks/README.md

 - put an app on it, and test
 - admin user management dashboard
 - user page
+- Integrate crypto payment recurrent
+- Integrate affiliate thing.
+But how then ?

 ~~- move the migration folder away
 - properly configure the ignore folders and files that user can edit